SkillmineTech/SkillmineAuthSDK/README.md

 ## Introduction

-The `SkillmineAuthSDK` Library enables seamless integration of authentication in Android applications.
-It facilitates handling OAuth2 flows, allowing developers to manage user authentication and token retrieval within their apps easily.
+The `SkillmineAuthSDK` Library enables seamless authentication integration in Android applications.
+It facilitates handling OAuth2 flows, allowing developers to easily manage user authentication and token retrieval within their apps.

 ## Prerequisites